 - They also have The Man in the Brown Suit (explicitly referred to as such in one of the bonus scenes on the series 4 DVD) solving the mystery of The Body in the Library.
 The reveal scene has the Doctor doing The Moving Finger.

-- The Doctor also has a copy of Death in the Clouds edited in the year 5 billion and then some, no less.
+- The Doctor also has a copy of Death in the Clouds published in the year 5 billion and then some, no less.

 - And in a non-Christie Shout-Out, Colonel Curbishley's getting up from his wheelchair is from The Real Inspector Hound.

-- At the beginning, a guy with a colour-related name is murdered in the library with a lead pipe.
+- I'd like to make an accusation: it was Professor Peach in the library with the lead pipe.
 Lampshaded by Donna, even.
-(See Meaningful Name)
+(See Meaningful Name.)

-- Solar-Powered Magnifying Glass: How Donna sees off the wasp the first time with a magnifying glass and sunlight.
+- Solar-Powered Magnifying Glass: Donna scares off the wasp the first time with a magnifying glass and sunlight.

-- Sssssnaketalk: Or rather, Wazzzzptalk: "Put thozzzzzze thingzzzzz back where you found them!
+- Sssssnaketalk: In this case, "Wazzzzptalk".
+"Put thozzzzzze thingzzzzz back where you found them!
 It's-zzzzzzzzzZZZZZ!"

 - Stealth Pun: